 Taking a driving test in WA is not as difficult and hard as it seems.
-Although there are many requirements you need to fulfill before you have your full driver’s licence, but with the right driving school all can be accomplished in reasonable time.
+Although there are many requirements you need to fulfill before you have your full driver’s license, but with the right driving school all can be accomplished in reasonable time.

-Safe 2 Drive Driving School helps you schedule and facilitate fast tracking.
+Lesson Driving School helps you schedule and facilitate fast tracking.
 Booking your driving test in WA.
 We are also able to swap your current booking if the need arises.

 There are steps that you need to follow in taking driving tests in Western Australia.
 Here are the steps:

 To be eligible for this test, you need to be at least 16 years old and are a resident of WA.
 There are 2 tests that you need to take in this phase, The Learner Permit Theory test and an eyesight test.
 Once you pass these tests, your Phase 1 learner permit will be issued to you.
 You are permitted to drive a car with L plates under supervision as you have successfully passed this test.

 To take the 2nd Phase of your learner permit in WA, you need to be at least 16 years & six months and have held the phase 1 learner permit for at least 6 months.
 You will take a Practical Driving Assessment (PDA) with an assessor that will evaluate your driving skills over a set driving test course.
 A Phase 2 learner permit, will be issued to you when you have passed the learners test.
 You need to accumulate at least 25 hours of supervised driving experience with L plates recorded in your logbook that’s given to you when you pass the PDA.